“If children have the opportunity to foster their development and their creative skills, it’s going to help them later in life.”

 “My parents helped me, my four elder siblings helped me, my community helped me,” she says.
 “Theodore was at the neighbour’s house quite a bit when I was at school.
 Everybody helped raise Theodore.”

-That experience brought Lorraine a deep appreciation for the importance of community and collaboration, one that played a big part in bringing about the fabulous grassroots initiative she founded in Montreal, Quebec in 2010.
+That experience brought her a deep appreciation for the importance of community and collaboration, one that played a big part in bringing about the fabulous grassroots initiative she founded in Montreal, Quebec in 2010.

 When We Play-Quand On Joue (WWP-QOJ) is “a non-profit organization that helps youth receive accessible art education.”
 By bringing together volunteer teachers and youngsters in a host of venues throughout the city, participants receive art education, including visual arts, music, dance and drama, in either English or French.
-“My goal is to help provide the opportunity for children to have access to equal art education within their communities,” says Lorraine.
+“My goal is to help provide the opportunity for children to have access to equal art education within their communities,” she says.

 Even before Lorraine told me about WWP, I’d been impressed by her spirit and life choices.
 We met in 2002 when we played on the Ottawa, Ontario co-ed competitive ultimate Frisbee team Fabulous Flying Flamingos (led by Kickass Canadian Gavin Thompson).
-Lorraine had an infectious enthusiasm and energy, and was always lighting up the field with her stellar smile (not to mention her blazing speed).
+She had an infectious enthusiasm and energy, and was always lighting up the field with her stellar smile (not to mention her blazing speed).
 She also showed impressive character strength and an iron will.

 Lorraine never made a secret of Theodore’s upbringing.
 She proudly brought him to many of our practises and tournaments, and was very open—with Theodore and the rest of the team—about her experience as a single teenage parent.

 In fact, the only time she kept quiet about him was during her first two trimesters, because she didn’t want anyone to try and talk her out of having Theodore.
 “I always knew I wanted to keep him,” she says.